Operating Cumulocity DataHub

 ETL pipeline health

-The Cumulocity DataHub microservice exposes an endpoint to automatically monitor the health of active offloading configurations.
-The ETL pipeline health can be monitored with the endpoint GET /service/datahub/scheduler/health:
+The Cumulocity DataHub microservice exposes an endpoint to automatically monitor the health of active offloading jobs as well as compaction and data collection jobs.
+The health status can be monitored with the endpoint GET /service/datahub/scheduler/health.
+The endpoint accepts two optional parameters, format and check.

-The endpoint examines the latest job executions of all jobs and classifies them:
+The endpoint examines the latest job executions of qualified jobs and classifies them:

 • If the job has failed, it is reported as CRITICAL.